kpetersen/kpetersen.github.io/eats/appetizers/_posts/2011-11-11-chicken-dip.markdown

 ## Directions
 1. Pre-heat the oven to 325 degrees.

-1. Mix the above ingredients together in a casserole dish and sprinkle the top with paprika.
+1. Mix the above ingredients together in a mixing bowl using a hand-held mixer (otherwise you'll never break up the cream cheese and get it mixed in).
+Spread evenly in a casserole dish and top with Paprika.

     ![prebaked](http://i1230.photobucket.com/albums/ee481/ptkatz/Blog%20Pictures/IMG_2472.jpg)